Primary sclerosing cholangitis (PSC)

 In the majority of cases secondary causes of sclerosing cholangitis can be excluded based on the history of the patient and advanced imaging, like MRCP.
 Secondary sclerosing cholangitis is caused by a number of heterogenous diseases, that include, but are not limited to obstruction by biliary stones, viral or parasitic infection in patients with organ transplant or AIDS, biliary ischemia in allograft rejection, vasculitis, chemotherapy or critical illness.
 Other secondary etiologies are histiocytosis and sarcoidosis.
 Negative antimitochondrial autoantibody test can help exclude primary biliary cirrhosis.
 IgG4 associated cholangiopathy and autoimmune hepatitis should be considered as alternative diagnoses.

-ManagementUrsodeoxycholic acid (UDCA), a hydrophilic bile salt, has a potential to improve liver test abnormalities, but not histology.
-The British and the American liver societies recommend against its use in PSC.
+ManagementUrsodeoxycholic acid (UDCA), a hydrophilic bile salt, has a potential to improve liver test abnormalities, test abnormalities, but the evidence for efficacy on progressive fibrosis is lacking.
 In fact, there is no medical therapy that has been proven to prolong survival in PSC in a phase III clinical trial.
 Patients with PSC and IBD should have annual colonoscopic surveillance to detect and remove dysplastic lesions and prevent colorectal cancer.
 In patients without IBD colonoscopy is recommended in 5-year intervals.
 In case of bacterial cholangitis antibiotics are first line therapy.
 Treatment of dominant strictures by endoscopic dilatation or stent placement may improve symptoms and clinical findings.
 Screening and follow-up of end stage liver disease and its complications, cholangiocarcinoma, osteoporosis is required regularly.
 In advanced liver disease liver transplantation should be considered.
 Most recent guidelines:

 - https://journals.lww.com/ajg/Fulltext/2015/05000/ACG_Clinical_Guideline__Primary_Sclerosing.10.aspx (2015)